 Inspection findings are independent entities.
 As such, each finding, which has been determined to be the proximate cause of a particular degraded condition, is assessed on its own.
 In cases where an inspection finding was the proximate cause of multiple degraded conditions, the collective risk impact of the degraded conditions determines the increase in safety or security significance.
 When multiple inspection findings having different proximate causes are determined to be separate and independent, yet cause degraded conditions that overlap in time, the SDP will treat each of them independently.
 In other words, if there are two independent findings that are present during the same period of time, one of the degraded conditions is assessed for safety or security significance while the other degraded condition is assumed not to be in effect (i.e., in its nominal or baseline state and vice versa).

-As noted in Section 5, the SDP only focuses on assessing the significance of degraded conditions caused by deficient licensee performance, and not degraded conditions caused by equipment out of service for planned maintenance or testing, a random failure or a random initiating event.
+As noted in Section 5 of this IMC, the SDP only focuses on assessing the significance of degraded conditions caused by deficient licensee performance, and not degraded conditions caused by equipment out of service for planned maintenance or testing, a random failure or a random initiating event.
 As such, when multiple degraded conditions are in effect during the same period of time and a performance deficiency was the proximate cause of only one of the degraded conditions, only the degraded condition caused by the independent performance deficiency is assessed by the SDP.
 For example, assume there are three degraded conditions in effect over the same time period.
 One degraded condition was caused by a performance deficiency, another was caused by a random failure (i.e., a failure that could not be attributed to deficient performance), and another was the result of a planned test or maintenance activity.
 If all three concurrent degraded conditions were assessed collectively, the overall safety or security significance could be very significant.
 However, the degraded conditions caused by the random failure and the test and maintenance activity are considered contributors to the baseline risk of the plant since they are not linked to any deficient performance.
 In this example, the one degraded condition caused by the performance deficiency is assessed by the SDP as the increase above (i.e., deviation from) the baseline risk.
 In this respect, the SDP is quite different from other ROP risk-informed processes (e.g., the reactive inspection program as defined in IMC 0309, “Reactive Inspection Decision Basis for Reactors”), which would assess the significance of all of the degraded conditions during the same period of time regardless of whether or not they were caused by deficient performance.

-The Action Matrix, as defined in IMC 0305, “ Reactor Assessment Program,” is designed to receive multiple and discrete inputs, to include both performance deficiencies and PIs, and performs the “summing” of risk impacts to inform the degree of regulatory response.
+The Action Matrix, as defined in IMC 0305, “Operating Reactor Assessment Program,” is designed to receive multiple and discrete inputs, to include both performance deficiencies and PIs, and performs the “summing” of risk impacts to inform the degree of regulatory response.
 In most cases, it is assumed that the “summing” result of the Action Matrix will produce an appropriate regulatory response.
 If the NRC staff and management determine that the regulatory response, based on all of the inputs, is not appropriate, the staff may decide to deviate from the Action Matrix in accordance with the criteria and guidance in IMC 0305.

 0308.03-07 TREATMENT OF UNCERTAINTY AND RISK-INFORMED DECISION-MAKING